WillXing/WillXing.github.io/all_collections/_posts/misc/2020-07-29-sociable-solitary-unit-test.md

 And it's very hard to maintain, once the interface changed or feature changed, the test and scenario all need to rewrite/fix.

-On the other end, the unit tests, they are all tiny and focus on only a block of function.
+On the other end, the [unit test](https://en.wikipedia.org/wiki/Unit_testing), they are all tiny and focus on only a block of function.
 So they can run very fast, and usually can write more unit test than other tests.

 ## Socilable or Solitary